pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ### JWT assertion header

-Pomerium signs the Pomerium JWT with a private [signing key](/docs/reference/signing-key) on behalf of the user, and places the JWT into a special HTTP header called the JWT assertion header.
-Pomerium includes the JWT assertion header in every request it forwards to the upstream service.
+Pomerium signs the Pomerium JWT with [signing key](/docs/reference/signing-key), and places the JWT into a special HTTP header called the JWT assertion header.
+Pomerium includes the JWT assertion header in every request it forwards to the upstream service if [pass identity header](/docs/reference/routes/pass-identity-headers-per-route) is enabled.

 :::info JWT assertion header field